 Below is sample content of a final written approval email that will be sent to students granted final approval to live off campus for the specified academic year.
 Within the body of the email are specific guidelines and requirements that are time sensitive with deadlines.

-– Begin looking for possible housemates for the 2015-2016 year.
+– Begin looking for possible housemates for the 2017-18 year.
 Only students who have completed the application process and been given a lottery number will be eligible for approval.
-Please remember that any students belonging to a Greek Letter Organization will only be considered Conditionally Approved until the final Greek Housing Rosters are submitted on February 1st.
+Please remember that any students belonging to a Greek Letter Organization will only be considered Conditionally Approved until the final Greek Housing Rosters are submitted.
 If the student has not been placed in a Greek Letter space or listed on the organization's roster page, they will be given Full Approval.

-– Plan on attending the Approval Information Session along with your potential housemates on October 17th.
+– Plan on attending the Approval Information Session along with your potential housemates in mid-October.
 Please plan on letting us know if you intend to live off-campus, who you plan on living with, and where you plan on living.

 – Once everyone in your group has been granted Full Approval, you can sign a lease.
-Please make sure that you provide us with the names of your housemates, your off-campus address for the 2015-2016 academic year, and a hard copy of your lease by no later than February 2nd, 2015.
-Please click (here) to submit the names of your housemates and address.
-Hard copies of your lease can be dropped off at the Housing Services Office, room 207 of the LC.
+Please make sure that you provide myHOME with the names of your housemates, your off-campus address for the 2017-18 academic year, and a hard copy of your lease by no later than Feb.
+1, 2017.
+Hard copies of your lease can be dropped off at Housing Services in room 126 of Vedder Hall.